TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite: System Model

 \subsection{Topological Interference Management Problem (TIM)}

 An arbitrary instance of the TIM problem \cite{Jafar_TIM} is represented as a partially connected network with $M$ sources, labeled $S_1$, $S_2$, $\dots$, $S_M$, and $N$ destinations, labeled $D_1$, $D_2$, $\dots$, $D_N$.
 All sources and destinations are equipped with a single antenna each.
-The received signal for destination $D_j$ at time instant $t$ is:
+The received signal for Destination $D_j$ at time instant $t$ is:

-where $X_i(t)$ is the transmitted signal from source $S_i$.
-All transmitted signals are subject to a power constraint $P$. $Z_j(t)$ is the Gaussian noise with zero-mean and unit-variance at destination $D_j$, $h_{ji}(t)$ is the channel coefficient between source $S_i$ and destination $D_j$, and $t_{ji} \in \{0,1\}$ is equal to 1 if and only if source $S_i$ is connected to destination $D_j$.
-The actual channel realizations are not available at the sources, yet the topology matrix (i.e., $\mathcal{T} = [t_{ji}]_{N \times M}$) is known by all sources and destinations.
+where $X_i(t)$ is the transmitted signal from Source $S_i$.
+All transmitted signals are subject to a power constraint $P$. $Z_j(t)$ is the Gaussian noise with zero-mean and unit-variance at Destination $D_j$, $h_{ji}(t)$ is the channel coefficient between Source $S_i$ and Destination $D_j$.
+The topology matrix $\Tm = [t_{ji}]_{N \times M}$ is known by all sources and destinations.
 Only desired channel coefficients are known by destinations.
 The channel coefficients and network topology are assumed to be fixed throughout the duration of communication.
 Time-varying channels will be discussed in Section \ref{sec:time-varying}.

 {Let us define two graphs for the TIM problem. \begin{definition} Given the TIM problem with $M$ sources and $N$ destinations, topology matrix ${\Tm}$, and message set $\Mc \subseteq \overline{\Mc}$, define the following two graphs: \begin{itemize} \item {\bf Network Topology Graph}: An undirected bipartite graph with sources on one side, destinations on the other, and an edge between $S_i$ and $D_j$ whenever $t_{ji}=1$. \item {\bf Message Conflict Graph}: An undirected graph where each message $W_{ji} \in \Mc$ is a vertex, and edges exist between two vertices if the two messages conflict with each other.
 Two messages $W_{ji},W_{j'i'} $ conflict if $(t_{j'i}, t_{ji'}) \neq (0,0)$, i.e., they originate from the same source ($i = i'$), or are intended for the same destination ($j = j'$), or if the source of one message interferes with the destination of the other message. \end{itemize} \end{definition} Note that the network topology graph depends only on network connectivity, regardless of the message demand.
 The message conflict graph indicates the conflict between two messages, but it loses some information of conflicting source and destination.

 For TIM we use DoF region as our figure of merit.
 Common terms such as the coding scheme, achievable rate tuple $(\bar{R}_{ji}: W_{ji} \in \Mc)$, capacity region $\Cc$ are used in the standard Shannon theoretic sense.
 Unfamiliar readers can refer to \cite{Jafar_TIM} for details. \begin{definition} [DoF Region]